 Image shown: Volunteering with students from a school evacuated from Paradise and Magalia after the Camp Fire destroyed the towns and outer communities in Butte County

-Bobbie facilitates sensoral group experiences combing art & literature to build community in circles that engages all populations.
+Bobbie facilitates sensoral group experiences combining aesthetic imagery and text to build community in circles that engages all populations.

 Contact her via email or phone to participate in the weaving of people together, one thread at a time to create the fabric of community.